rchain/board/2020/01-07/README.md

 ## REV Issuance at Genesis

-Greg Meredtih asked the board for comments regarding the implementation of previous board decisions affecting the exclusion of individual RHOC addresse balances at Genesis.
+Greg Meredtih asked the board for comments regarding the implementation of previous board decisions affecting the exclusion of individual RHOC address balances at Genesis.
 There were no comments.

 ## Funding Co-op Operations